infiniteorbits/endurance-flatsat-lib/.github/ISSUE_TEMPLATE/1-bug_report.md

 ---
 name: Bug report
 about: Tell us about a problem to fix
-title: 'Short description'
+title: Short description
-labels: 'bug'
+labels: bug
 assignees: ''

 ---

 **Bug report**